Category Archives: Tadejin Blog

 4. Hiking Vrmac

-Mount Vrmac is a peninsula, dividing Kotor Bay from Tivat Bay.
-On the Kotor side, it is part of the UNESCO world heritage, whereas on the side of Tivat, it is declared a regional park.
-Several marked walking trails that used to connect settlements and fortresses on Vrmac lead to spectacular views over the bays.
+Mount Vrmac is a peninsula dividing Kotor Bay from Tivat Bay.
+On the Kotor side, it forms part of the UNESCO World Heritage area, while on the Tivat side it is designated as a regional park.
+A network of marked trails, once connecting settlements and Austro-Hungarian fortifications, now leads hikers through landscapes that open onto spectacular views over both bays.

-There are several options on how to hike to Vrmac.
-For those who prefer an easy walk, a 4-5 hour trail starts at the Austrian fortress, continues on the slopes of Vrmac to the highest peak of Sveti Ilija (St. Elijah, 785 m.a.s.l.).
-The views over the Kotor and Tivat Bay are stunning.
+There are several ways to explore Vrmac on foot.
+For those seeking an easier hike, a 4–5 hour trail begins at the Austrian fortress and follows the slopes of Vrmac to the highest peak, Sveti Ilija (St. Elijah, 785 m a.s.l.).
+From there, the panoramic views over the Kotor and Tivat Bays are especially striking.

 image4